 Healthcare information for expatriates in the Caribbean

-The Caribbean is a region of the Americas consisting of 700 islands.
-A tourist hot spot, only less than ten percent of the total islands are inhabited.
+The Caribbean healthcare system is diverse and mirrors the region’s landscape and history.
+The Caribbean region is made up of more than 7,000 islands, islets, reefs, and cays.
+However, only a small fraction of these islands are inhabited—most sources suggest the number of inhabited islands is significantly less than 100, meaning the vast majority remain uninhabited.
 The chain of islands surrounds the Caribbean Sea.
 Up north, the Gulf of Mexico borders the region, while the Straits of Florida and the Northern Atlantic Ocean lies to the east and northeast.
 On the other hand, the coastline of South America is situated down south.
 With over 43 million in population, the Caribbean has strong cultural and historical connections to Africa.
+Those planning long-term stays in the region must essentially have a Caribbean expat insurance plan, they can depend on.
+Here, it is also important for expats to understand the Caribbean healthcare system and insurance options for expats before they move in.

 The Bahamas – Trinidad & Tobago– Jamaica – Puerto Rico – Cuba – Dominican Republic – Barbados

-With varying degrees of medical standards, expats, digital nomads, and global citizens planning to move to the Caribbean should consider getting comprehensive healthcare insurance.
-It is also essential to always have cash in hand as some hospitals and clinics may require an upfront payment for treatments.
+With varying degrees of medical standards, expats, digital nomads, and global citizens planning to move to the Caribbean should consider getting comprehensive healthcare insurance that also provides for expatriate insurance Caribbean, inclusive of private medical cover.
+It is also essential to always have cash in hand, as some hospitals and clinics may require an upfront payment for treatments.
 Additionally, you should also carry enough money to cover evacuation or repatriation if necessary.
 Of course, it can be reimbursed through your employer or insurance company.
-But ensure your policy covers these factors when purchasing international health insurance.
+But ensure your policy covers these factors when purchasing international health insurance Caribbean.

 Emergency Assistance in the Caribbean: